 Electrified operations on the Caltrain system will occur in stages.
 The first stage will be electrification of Segment 4 of the PCEP, including a designated test track.
 For clarity, Segment 4 is the southerly most segment of the PCEP.
 Initial electrification will require completion of TPSS 2; completion of the interconnection between PG&E's FMC substation in San Jose and TPSS 2; completion of the OCS system in Segment 4; completion of the signals, communications and SCADA systems in Segment 4; and testing and commissioning of the above components as well as safety certification of the relevant components.
 Completion of work in Segment 4 is designated as Interim Milestone 1 in the BBII Electrification Design-Build contract.
 Following electrification of Segment 4 and the test track, local testing of the EMU vehicles will commence following their delivery to the JPB.
-The first two EMU trainsets arrived at the JPB's CEMOF on March 20, 2022 and are currently being prepared for inspection and static testing.
-Segment 4 is not yet electrified.
+The first two EMU trainsets are undergoing static testing at the JPB's CEMOF.
+An EMU Clearance Test was successfully completed on Segment 4; this Segment is not yet electrified.